mrkev/contracts.coffee/documentation/contracts/index.markdown

 {% endhighlight %}

 The `...` operator can be mixed with single contracts.
-This says that the array's first and second positions must abide by the first two contracts and the remaining array positions must abide by `Num`.
+This says that the array's first and second positions must pass the first two contracts and the remaining array positions must pass `Num`.
 The `...` operator must be in the last position of the array contract.

 <span id="andor"></span>